hackerstoreofficial/Chrome-Homepage/README.md

 3) Set as Chrome Homepage (Optional)
 Open Chrome Settings → On startup

 Select Open a specific page or set of pages

 Choose the local path of your index.html file

+Restart Chrome 🚀
+Select Open a specific page or set of pages

+Choose the local path of your index.html file